-Abby: Daughter asks to be relieved of obligation to visit her dad
+Abby: Daughter doesn’t want to have to visit dad

 Dear Abby: I’m a divorced woman with a teen daughter.
 I maintain a good relationship with my ex and his family, and still consider them my family.

 The problem is, my ex and our daughter have a strained relationship, mostly because he makes little effort to spend time with her.
 He doesn’t attend her school functions, and most of the time when she’s with him he’s sleeping or watching TV.
 She is also sick of the multiple girlfriends that cycle in and out of his life.
 He doesn’t realize how much these things affect her.

 She has asked me not to make her see him anymore.
 She’s 15, and I’m unsure if the law allows her to make that decision, but I think it’s unwise and she would regret it later.
 I also worry the family will blame me, and my relationship with them will be strained.

 I don’t know if I should just tell him she won’t be coming to his house anymore or if I should continue to make her go.
 I’m not sure he really cares.